Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Have a good night.

-Nottobotolo and Speedy just had to burn
+Notabatolo and Speedy just had to burn the incriminating evidence

-So he finds a spot to pull off on the highway down a dirt road into a dense pocket of trees
+so he finds a spot to pull off on the highway down a dirt road into a dense pocket of trees

-He turns to go back to the car to get the garbage to settle on fire and finds Speedy freaking the fuck out.
+this is a good spot he turns to go back to the car to get the garbage to settle on fire

-Let's see if you can do this, Dave.
+Let's see if you'd do this, Dave.

 The contents of the garbage bag was strewn amongst the trees.

-Speedy was stomping through the mud,
+Speedy was stomping through the mud, hurling paper into the underbrush.

 Spools of videotape clung to the branches like streamers on a Christmas tree.

-She's become an installation artist.
+It seems to become an installation artist.

-Oh no, Speedy.
+Oh, no, Speedy.

 Can I have a quick process question as a fan of the podcast?